Transport phenomena: Implementing the Analogy

 Because the Nu and Sh equations are derived from these analogous governing equations, one can directly swap the Nu and Sh and the Pr and Sc numbers to convert these equations between mass and heat.

 In many situations, such as flow over a flat plate, the Nu and Sh numbers are functions of the Pr and Sc numbers to some coefficient $n$.
 Therefore, one can directly calculate these numbers from one another using:

 Where can be used in most cases, which comes from the analytical solution for the Nusselt Number for laminar flow over a flat plate.
 For best accuracy, n should be adjusted where correlations have a different exponent.

 We can take this further by substituting into this equation the definitions of the heat transfer coefficient, mass transfer coefficient, and Lewis number, yielding:

 For fully developed turbulent flow, with n=1/3, this becomes the Chilton–Colburn J-factor analogy.
 Said analogy also relates viscous forces and heat transfer, like the Reynolds analogy.

 Limitations

+The analogy between heat transfer and mass transfer is strictly limited to binary diffusion in dilute (ideal) solutions for which the mass transfer rates are low enough that mass transfer has no effect on the velocity field.
+The concentration of the diffusing species must be low enough that the chemical potential gradient is accurately represented by the concentration gradient (thus, the analogy has limited application to concentrated liquid solutions).
+When the rate of mass transfer is high or the concentration of the diffusing species is not low, corrections to the low-rate heat transfer coefficient can sometimes help.
+Further, in multicomponent mixtures, the transport of one species is affected by the chemical potential gradients of other species.

-The heat and mass analogy may break down in cases where the governing equations differ substantially.
+The heat and mass analogy may also break down in cases where the governing equations differ substantially.
 For instance, situations with substantial contributions from generation terms in the flow, such as bulk heat generation or bulk chemical reactions, may cause solutions to diverge.
-Additionally, the analogy may become less accurate when geometric changes cause substantial contributions into one equations, such as a system with a conductive spacer that enhances heat transfer with no such benefit to mass transfer.